arranbartish/identity/identity-app/src/main/javascript/README.md

 #### What Do We Already Have?

 We already have the code to implement this feature in our source code.
-The entry point for the new feature is found in `time-logger-registrationpointing to the new version of the application (`app-2.js`). `app-2.js` replaces the reference to the current Angular entry form directive (`time-entry-form.directive.js`) with the "smart" version (`v2/time-entry-smart.directive.js`).
+The entry point for the new feature is found in `identity-registrationpointing to the new version of the application (`app-2.js`). `app-2.js` replaces the reference to the current Angular entry form directive (`time-entry-form.directive.js`) with the "smart" version (`v2/time-entry-smart.directive.js`).

 #### What Do We Need to Do?